darkreader/darkreader/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 <!--
 Thank you for taking the time to suggest a feature request.
-Please make sure their aren't existing issues's about this kind of feature.
+Please make sure there is no existing issue about this kind of feature.
 -->

 **Is your feature request related to a problem?
 Please describe.**